Confetti Customers

 Understanding the challenges of work and family 🏡

 A healthy workplace with a positive company culture is made up of a diverse array of backgrounds, perspectives, and experiences.
-When we consider how to make a workplace inclusive enough to achieve this, it’s important that we consider the well-being of working mothers and fathers on our teams.
+When we consider how to make a workplace inclusive enough to achieve this, it’s important that we consider the well-being of working parents on our teams.

 It’s hard enough balancing work and life, and getting oneself ready for the workday (looking at you, 8am traffic and/or noisy upstairs neighbors).
 Imagine doing so after feeding and dressing at least one other human being.

-đź’ˇ Employees that are raising children may struggle with:
+💡 Employees that are raising kids may struggle with:

-• Concerns about the health and safety of their children (especially in the current COVID-19 pandemic)
+• Concerns about the health and safety of their children 😥

-• Inability to adhere to rigid schedules that don’t account for doctor’s appointments, dance recitals, and parent-teacher conferences
+• Inability to adhere to rigid schedules that don’t account for the balancing act of juggling daycare, doctor’s appointments, dance recitals, and parent-teacher conferences 🗓

-Of course, all parents’ experiences are different and what might not be an issue for one parent may be a huge workplace barrier for another.
+Of course, all parents’ experiences are different, especially between at least one-parent versus two-parent families.
+What might not be an issue for one parent may be a huge workplace barrier for another.

 As an employer, it’s important for you and your human resources department to assess how to support working parents in your company.

-5 ways employers can support working parents 🙌
+4 ways employers can celebrate (and empower) working parents 🙌

 Offices that offer paid parental leave to all new parents attract candidates at different stages of their lives.

-Helping employees feel empowered to take leave to care for children with the security that their job will be there when they return are much more likely to call a workplace home for years.
+Employees who feel empowered to take leave for child care with the security that their job will be there when they return are much more likely to call a workplace home for years.

 Additionally, members of the team will be more productive without the added stress of the financial insecurity that often comes with an extended work absence.
 Paid family leave is a gesture of good faith in an employee and their ability to grow personally and professionally.